 How we communicate

-- Mobile phones are by far our most popular communication device, with 99% of Australian adults now using one.
+- Mobile phones remain by far our most popular communication device – 99% of us now use one.

 About the report

 This report is part of the ACMA research program, which provides evidence to inform our decision making.

 View information about the methodology used for the report.

 If you're having trouble viewing the interactive report, please try a different web browser or contact us.